sahiedu/bebop_ros_examples/README.md

 <p align="center"><img src="https://i.imgur.com/G9SAn9K.png" width="1000" /></p>

 ### bebop_gps_example
 This package gets the GPS data: Latitude Longitude and Altitude provided by the drone through a ```sensor_msgs::NavSatFix```.
 The values are displayed on the Bebop's camera image.
-Additionally, the program tracks the information of the percentage of charge of the battery.
-This allows us to know when it is necessary to recharge it.
+Additionally, the program tracks the information of the percentage of charge of the battery, this let us to know when it is necessary to recharge it.
+To run the program first execute the Bebop driver in a terminal window:

 ```
 roslaunch bebop_driver bebop_node.launch
 ```

+Next, run the ```bebop_teleop_joy``` node in a new terminal window to pilot the drone.

 ```
 roslaunch bebop_teleop_joy bebop_teleop_joy.launch
 ```

+Finally, execute the ```bebop_gps_example``` node to get the drone's GPS values.

 ```
 roslaunch bebop_gps_example bebop_gps_example.launch
 ```

+It is important to note that GPS data will be available after drone's take off.

 ### bebop_control_inputs